damienmaguire/Tesla-Drive-Unit/README.md

 25/11/17 : Started the documentation.
 Work in progress as the project evolves.

+09/12/17 : First test drive in car a success.
+Uploaded series of wiring diagrams.

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner